SDM-TIB/Trav-SHACL/docs/library.rst

 Testing
 *******

+In order to run the test suite, clone the Trav-SHACL repository from GitHub as explained above (see `Local Source Code`_).
-To run the test suite, install the production and development dependencies as shown.
+Install the production and development dependencies as shown below.

 .. code::

     pip3 install -r requirements.txt -r requirements-dev.txt

 Then, start the Docker container with the test data.
-The connection port must be same.
+If you are changing the host port of the test data container, make sure to also change the port in ``test_cases.py``.
+Otherwise, Trav-SHACL cannot connect to the SPARQL endpoint provided by the container and the test suite will fail.

 .. code::